 In 2018 the winner of the very prestigious overall Best Safari Experience award was the stunning Kwandwe Private Game Reserve.
 Kwandwe is north of Port Elizabeth and covers 22,000 hectares.

-Kwandwe has a special offer just for honeymooners!
+If you are looking for a luxury African safari Honeymoon Kwandwe is your place – particularly as they have a special offer just for honeymooners!
 Newlyweds are treated to an in-room massage or beauty treatment voucher as well as a romantic turndown with a bottle of South African sparkling wine for no extra charge.
 Honeymooners also receive a complimentary pamper box on arrival.
-This box contains bath salts made by the local community, his and hers bracelets and confectionery.
+This box contains bath salts made by the local community, his and hers bracelets, and confectionery.

 Check out my video of what it is like to arrive at Kwandwe

 I stayed in the stunning Great Fish River Lodge for my stay.
 What a place!
-My room was really my own lodge.
+My room at Kwandwe South Africa was really my own lodge.
 It was beautifully styled with a high open ceiling and wooden beams.
-There is a lovely big open room with a giant comfortable bed and sitting area.
-There is a large bathroom area with 2 sinks.
-Best of all is the clawfoot bathtub and outdoor shower! (and there is an indoor shower!)
+My Kwandwe suite had a lovely big open room with a giant comfortable bed and sitting area.
+There was a large bathroom area with 2 sinks.
+Best of all was the clawfoot bathtub and outdoor shower! (and there was an indoor shower!)

-Actually best of all is the lovely private plunge pool and sun loungers!
-Not only is this area extremely private (I stayed in the lodge farthest from the lodging centre and would highly recommend this for honeymooners) I saw quite a few animals whilst sitting on my sun lounger!
+Actually best of all at Kwandwe Safari Lodge was my lovely private plunge pool and sun loungers!
+Not only was this area extremely private (I stayed in the lodge farthest from the lodging centre and would highly recommend this for honeymooners) I saw quite a few animals whilst sitting on my sun lounger!

 Watch my 360 video of my amazing room at the resort: